-I’ve travelled the world and I’ve visited extremely impoverished countries feeling helpless in seeing how others are barely surviving in horrific conditions.
+I’ve traveled the world and I’ve visited extremely impoverished countries feeling helpless in seeing how others are barely surviving in horrific conditions.
 Yet, today I realize that this is also true in my own community, right here in one of the world’s wealthiest countries.
-A country built on a dark gruesome past of genocide, slavery, segration and on-going racism.
+A country built on a dark gruesome past of genocide, slavery, segregation, and ongoing racism.

 This awakening is etched in my mind and heart forever.

 I’m hopeful that these events are taking us one step closer to justice and peace for all.
 There is much work to be done.
 The time is now.

 Just like the sequoias made me feel minuscule so does facing the deep-rooted racism of this country.
 I know and have faith in our shared desire for a better future for ourselves, but most importantly for our children and the generations to come.